Qumulo/docs/_includes/content-reuse/platform-agnostic-unified-networking-cluster-25-100gbps.md

 * A sufficient number of ports for connecting all nodes to the same switch fabric

-* One static IP per node, per defined VLAN
+* One static IP for each node, for each defined VLAN

 ## Recommended Configuration